Paradise (1982 film): Production

-Producers of the film, Robert Lantos and Stephen J. Roth first selected Aames and later, after a screen test, agreed on Cates for the role of Sarah.
+Producers of the film, Robert Lantos and Stephen J. Roth first selected Willie Aames and later, after a screen test, agreed on Phoebe Cates for the role of Sarah.
 The film marked the acting debut of Cates, who was 17 years old at the time of filming.
 Cates's starring role involved several fully nude scenes.
 She was also selected to sing the movie's theme song.
 The film was shot on location at various settings in Israel including Tel Aviv, the Dead Sea and the Sea of Galilee.

 During production, Aames and Cates both decided that the film did not need as much nudity as the script called for.
 In interviews, Aames and Cates claimed that "the producer (Lantos) went back to Canada and used somebody else in the shots.
 They weren't in the version of the film they showed us for approval.
 When I finally got to see the final print months later, I flipped."
 Lantos responded to this by saying that it was up to himself and the distributor to decide what would be included in the final release, not any of the actors.
 He furthermore claimed that "99% of it was what Willie and Phoebe shot."

-Nevertheless, Aames agreed to promote the film because, as he admitted, "aside from those parts that bother me, it's a damn good film."
+Nevertheless, Aames agreed to promote the film because, as he admitted, "Aside from those parts that bother me, it's a damn good film."
 Cates felt differently and refused to have anything to do with promotion, such as screenings and parties.
-According to Aames, Cates was "really upset" by the film.
+According to Aames, Cates was "really upset" by the film and was worried it would kill her career.